simsam7/JsSpeechRecognizer/BuildingaSpeechRecognizerinJavaScript.md

 ## 2. Connect the Audio to an Analyser and Script Node

 When we successfully get acces to the microphone, we hook up an Analyser.
+Click [here](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext/createAnalyser) for more details about the analyser.
 The analyser will take the raw audio samples and calculate a Fast Fourier Transform.
 This will give us the audio in the frequency domain.
 Frequency data is much more useful for distinguishing words than the raw audio data.

+Notice that the Analyser is connected to a Script Node.
+A ScriptNode allows us to create a custom processing function.

 ````javascript
 // Create an analyser